briandowns/kahless/README.md

 # kahless

-kahless (KAY-less) is a naive attempt at an ORM for Dictu.
+kahless (KAY-less) is an attempt at an ORM for Dictu.

 ## Drivers